-American Studies examines the American experience from the colonial period of the United States to the present.
-Students will study, interpret, and evaluate events, cultural products, and trends in American economic, political, and social history as well as in American architecture, art, literature, music, religion, and they will evaluate questions to which there are multiple plausible interpretations.
+American Studies examines the American experience from the colonial period of the United States to the present .
+Students will study, interpret, and evaluate events, cultural products, and trends in American acchitecture, art, literature, music, religion, and they will evaluate questions to which there are multiple plausible interpretations.
 Students pursuing the program in American Studies will enhance their skills in critical thinking and both oral and written communication.
 The American Studies program prepares students for further study in the English/literature, history, political science, and sociology at a four-year baccalaureate institution and provides an excellent foundation for students interested in administration, communications, law, public service, and teaching.